ItzikFa94/fudge-docs/docs/adding-font.md

 :::note
-The file tht holds the main styles called **global-styles.js**, and can be found at **client > app > global-styles.js**.
+The file tht holds the main styles called **global-styles.js**, and can be found at **client > app > global-styles.js**. for the example we will make a use of [google-fonts](https://fonts.google.com).
 :::

 ### Use case